 Another great example provided by the aloof Mr. Griffin can be found when he is at a local lemonade stand:

 Lemonade girl – Sorry sir, I can’t take a credit card.
 I need real cash.

 Peter – Oh yeah?
 What are you selling?
 Meth, Ecstasy, Crack, Block, Dust?
-IN MY NEIGHERBOURHOOD, I DON’T THINK SO!
+IN MY NEIGHBORHOOD, I DON’T THINK SO!

-  Of course in reality, most people wouldn’t try to buy something so small with a credit card.
+Of course, in reality, most people wouldn’t try to buy something so small with a credit card.
 Or would they?
-How much different is the above example, from buying a Latte at somewhere like Starbucks and placing it on one’s credit card?
+How much different is the above example, from buying a Latte somewhere like Starbucks and placing it on one’s credit card?